 In the same way that your report suspicious activity when you are riding a MARC train or on an MTA bus, when it comes to nursing home neglect, the same motto applies: “If you see something, say something.”
 The only way the shameful behavior of nursing home abuse can continue is if people keep silent about it.
 You can call the Maryland Elder Abuse Hotline 1-800-917-7383, or you can contact your local Long-term-care Ombudsman, who are advocates for the elderly.

 At Plaxen Adler Muncy, P.A., we are committed to protecting your rights when you or a loved one has suffered an injury due to neglect or abuse at the hands of nursing home staff.

 Protecting the rights of elderly victims of abuse and neglect in nursing homes and long-term care facilities in Baltimore

-The nursing home negligence attorneys at Plaxen & Adler, P.A. provide comprehensive representation to injury victims in Baltimore and throughout Maryland.
+The nursing home negligence attorneys at Plaxen Adler Muncy, P.A. provide comprehensive representation to injury victims in Baltimore and throughout Maryland.
 With multiple offices located throughout the state, we are never far away when you need us the most.
 If your loved one has suffered abuse or neglect in a nursing home in Baltimore, we want to help you help them by fighting on their behalf.
 Please call 410-730-7737 or fill out our contact form to learn more about what we can do for you.